Projectors aren’t just good for business presentations or movies but are also best for gaming.

 Earlier the projectors had very dull visuals and blurred graphics.
 But they have improved since then and now they can support 4K visuals, HDR10, and operate a much higher refresh rate.

 In this guide, we have compiled a list of the 9 best gaming projectors based on short-throw projectors, 4K projectors, best budget 4K projectors, best budget projectors, and best 3D projectors.
 A lot of you might be buying the projector for the first time so I have also created a buying guide that will walk through all the important features you need to look into a projector.

 |Projectors||Brightness||Distance (ft)||Resolution||Bulb Life(hrs)||Input Lag(ms)|

 |BenQ TK800M||3000 L||12||4K||15000||48|

 |BenQ HT2150ST||2200 L||5||1080p||7000||16|

 |Sony VPL-HW45ES||1800 L||12||3D||6000||22|

 |Optoma GT1080||3000 L||4||1080p||8000||16|

-Without a doubt, Optoma HD243X is the best gaming projector available in the market.
-It was a hot-selling product on the Korean market so much so that HD142s were going for 2-3X market value on eBay.
+Without a doubt, Optoma HD243X is the best gaming projector available on the market.
+It was a hot-selling product on the Korean market so much so that HD142s were going for a 2-3X market value on eBay.